-To select multiple complete sequences, click and drag the mouse along the sequence ID panel.
-Multiple sequences will be selected.
+To select multiple complete sequences, click and drag the mouse down the sequence ID panel.
 The same technique as used for columns above can be used with [SHIFT]-Click for continuous and [CTRL]-Click to select discontinuous ranges of sequences (Figure 1.15).